Pocket-guide to plan your Fiji trip...

 1. Nadi - Nadi is best known for its welcoming nature and warm culture.
-Nadi’s open-air markets are the best to pick-up local souvenirs.
-The ‘cannibal fork’ displayed at the stalls are a reminder of their glorious past.
+Nadi’s open-air markets are the best to pick up local souvenirs.
+The ‘cannibal fork’ displayed at the stalls is a reminder of their glorious past.
 Do try some Indo-Fijian cuisine at Curry House; it is the local favourite.
 Visit the Sri Siva Subramaniya temple which is the largest Hindu temple in the entire Southern hemisphere.

-2. Taveuni - This cigar shaped island is the 3rd largest island in Fiji and has a massive volcanic crater at a height of 800 meters.
+2. Taveuni - This cigar-shaped island is the 3rd largest island in Fiji and has a massive volcanic crater at a height of 800 meters.
 It is also known as ‘Fiji’s Garden of Eden’ and almost 80% of it is protected by Bouma National Heritage Park.
 The Tavoro Waterfalls cascade into a beautiful swimming pool.
 You will have to hike a very easy trail to get here.
-Do visit the Waitabu Marine Park that has crystal clear waters, white sands and a wonderful sea-life.
+Do visit the Waitabu Marine Park that has crystal clear waters, white sands, and wonderful sea life.

 5. Yasawa Island - An archipelago of 20 scintillating volcanic islands in Fiji’s Western Division

-7. Sigatoka Sand Dunes National Park – Located just 4 kms from Sigatoka main town is Fiji’s first ever National Park.
-You can hike the unstable dunes, learn about dune formations and much more.
+7. Sigatoka Sand Dunes National Park – Located just 4 km from Sigatoka main town is Fiji’s first-ever National Park.
+You can hike the unstable dunes, learn about dune formations, and much more.

 Shopping in Fiji